 THIS DATE IN HISTORY: Feb.
 13

 1999: The NHL says goodbye to the last arena still in use from the Original Six era when Maple Leaf Gardens in Toronto hosts its final game.

-As was the case when the Gardens opened on Nov.
+As was the case when the Gardens opens on Nov.
 12, 1931, the Chicago Blackhawks are the opponent.
-Chicago won the opening-night game 2-1 and closes the building with a 6-2 victory.
+Chicago wins the opening-night game 2-1 and closes the building with a 6-2 victory.
 Bob Probert of the Blackhawks is the last player to score at the Gardens, beating Curtis Joseph midway through the third period.
-Derek King's second-period goal is the last by a Toronto player.
+A second-period goal by Derek King is the last by a Toronto player.

 "We're disappointed and we're sorry we let everybody down," forward Tie Domi says afterward.

 Following the game, more than 100 Maple Leafs from the 1930s through the 1990s are introduced, and Anne Murray sings "The Maple Leaf Forever."

-1944: Toronto's Babe Pratt sets the NHL single-season scoring record for defensemen with an assist in a 6-3 victory against the New York Rangers at Madison Square Garden.
+1944: Babe Pratt sets the NHL single-season scoring record for defensemen with an assist in Toronto's 6-3 victory against the New York Rangers at Madison Square Garden.
 It's his 45th point, one more than the mark of 44 set by Flash Hollett in 1942-43.

 1966: Longtime Detroit Red Wings linemates Gordie Howe and Alex Delvecchio reach milestones in a 4-3 loss to the visiting Montreal Canadiens.
 Howe scores a goal and sets up two more, earning his 800th NHL assist.
 Delvecchio became the second player (after Howe) to play 1,000 games with Detroit.

-1975: Bobby Orr has an assist for the Boston Bruins in a 3-1 road loss to the Buffalo Sabres to become the first player in League history to reach 100 points in six consecutive seasons.
+1975: Bobby Orr has an assist for the Boston Bruins in a 3-1 road loss to the Buffalo Sabres to become the first player in NHL history to reach 100 points in six consecutive seasons.
 It's the final 100-point season of his NHL career.

 1983: The Los Angeles Kings end a 32-game winless streak against the Philadelphia Flyers with a 5-4 victory at the Spectrum.
-Marcel Dionne scores the winning goal to end the 0-27-5 streak and give the Kings their first win against the Flyers since Oct.
+Marcel Dionne scores the winning goal to end the streak of 27 losses and five ties, giving the Kings their first win against the Flyers since Oct.
 10, 1974.